Neuropsychology of the executive functions

 Through the neuropsychological assessment, CogniFit is able to efficiently and accurately assess a wide range of cognitive skills related to our executive functions and other brain functions, among of which is planning.
 All of these skills have been regulated and scientifically validated by studies at universities like the University of Tel Aviv (Tel Aviv, Sackler School of Medicine).

 To assess planning, we use two specific tasks based on classic tests, like the TOL: Tower of London, Shallice (1982) test.
 These tasks are responsible for assessing how the user approaches a task and anticipates what to do.
 The part of the brain responsible for planning and decision making is called the ventrolateral frontal cortex, which is the region that controls complex thoughts and decision making, goal making, time management, and cognitive actions, as well as self-control.
-Assessing these cognitive areas allows us to identify the important aspects of planning and the user's ability to use planning in each of the tasks.
+Assessing these cognitive domains allows us to identify the important aspects of planning and the user's ability to use planning in each of the tasks.
 Aside from planning, these tasks also assess spatial perception, visual short-term memory, and visual scanning.

 The Cognitive Concentration Test VISMEM-PLAN was inspired by the direct and indirect digits test from the Wechsler Memory Scale (WMS), the classic Memory Malingering (TOMM) test, and the classic Tower of London (TOL) test, each which measure different cognitive skills used in executive functions.
 This task allows for a basic cognitive screening of the user's organization, structuring, attention, and systematization.